2023 ABL Invitational

-The 2023 ABL Invitational was the eleventh season of competition of the ASEAN Basketball League.
-The regular season tipped off on 2 January in Singapore, before moving to 3 other host countries.
-The season ended with the finals played from 3rd to 15th March.
-The 2023 season featured eight teams from the region.
+The 2023 ABL Invitational was an invitational tournament held by the ASEAN Basketball League.
+The elimination round tipped off on 2 January in Singapore, before moving to 3 other host countries.
+The tournament ended with the finals played from 3 to 15 March.
+The 2023 Invitational featured eight teams from the region.

+Intended to signify the return of the ABL, it ended up being the last tournament the league held before FIBA dropped support for the league, leaving its future uncertain.